The Power of Compound Interest

 In this article, we see how a higher interest % rate per year would mean the requirement of fewer years to double your money.

-In Singapore particularly, there are unique products like the CPF which also helps to support each individuals endeavour to grow his or her money.
+In Singapore particularly, there are unique products like the Central Provident Fund (CPF) which also help to support each individual’s endeavour to grow his or her retirement savings.

-The beautiful rule of 72
+The Beautiful Rule of 72

 It is compressed into this simple formula you can see here:

-An example: What strategy to double $10,000?
+An Example: What Strategy to Double $10,000?

 Joe, 25 just graduated recently and has been working for over a year now.
 He has been reading up and is looking for ways to make his money work for him.

-Step 1: Determine your investible cash
+Step 1: Determine Your Investible Cash

-Step 2: Determine your investment timeframe
+Step 2: Determine Your Investment Timeframe

 For Joe, as he is younger, he has plans to set aside this $10,000 for a period of around 20 to 25 years.